golang/website/_content/doc/go1.26.md

 Please [file an issue](/issue/new) if you notice any regressions.
 You may set `GOEXPERIMENT=nosizespecializedmalloc` at build time to disable it.
+This opt-out setting is expected to be removed in Go 1.27.

 ### Goroutine leak profiles {#goroutineleak-profiles}